Prince Albert Glass Field

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the West-Northwest (300°) at 12 kt.
-Gusts up to 22 kt are expected.
-Visibility will be excellent at 6SM.
+Winds from the Northeast (50°) at 12 kt.
+Visibility will be excellent at more than 6SM.
 Weather conditions: Light Snow.
-Scattered clouds at 1500 feet, Overcast skies at 3000 feet.
+Overcast skies at 4000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 Visibility